bankofcanada/TutorialsEcon.jl/simple_RBC/main.md

 sssolve!(m);
 ```

+Sometimes the Newton-Raphson solution algorithm, which is used by default
+because it is the fastest, fails to converge.
+If this happens, we can use
-The Newton-Raphson solution algorithm used by default has failed to converge.
-Instead, the `:auto` method starts with the Levenberg-Marquardt algorithm and automatically switches to Newton-Raphson when it starts to converge.
+`method=:auto`, which starts with the Levenberg-Marquardt algorithm and
+automatically switches to Newton-Raphson when it starts to converge.

 ```@repl simple_RBC
 clear_sstate!(m)